tajespasarela/tailwind-editor/README.md

 </template>
 ```

-Here we are repeating the same principle as with the colours, but with a single `v-for` for each case.
-Moreover, for the case of font size, we have to deal with the `rem` unit, adding and removing it, as it is necessary to pass it to the Tailwindcss configuration.
+Here, we are repeating the same principle used for the colours, but with a single `v-for` for each case.
+Moreover, for the case of font size, the `rem` unit has to be added and removed to the Tailwind configuration.

-And here is the final aspect of the editor:
+Alright, the moment you have been waiting for has arrived!
+This is what the editor looks like:

 ![Full Editor](images/full-editor.png)

-So this is the starting point to create your own no-code tool, to configure your project and see the changes on the fly.
-Remind that using the Theme values is not the only way to make this configurable, and you can use all the Tailwindcss config options.
+This editor is the starting point for creating your own no-code tool that allows you to configure your project and see the changes on the fly.
+Remember that using theme values is not the only way to make this configurable; you can also use all the Tailwind config options.
-You can find all the working code [here](https://github.com/tajespasarela/tailwind-editor) .Please, feel free to open issues, give feedback and, if you have found it useful, a star would be much appreciated 😉.

-## Why not CSS custom properties AKA CSS variables?
+## Why not CSS custom properties, AKA CSS variables?

-We could achieve exactly the same by using CSS variables as values in the Tailwindcss Theme configuration, and just modifying the value of these variables in the front, without the need for any service neither Tailwindcss process on the fly.
+Sure, we could achieve exactly the same result by using CSS variables as values in the Tailwind theme configuration.
+Modifying the value of these variables in the front would remove need to use any additional service and adapt the Tailwind process on the fly.

-Then, after saving these variables and loading them in production will have deployed the changes.
+Then, after saving these variables and loading them in production, the changes would be deployed.

+But there’s a reason, promise!

 ![Why](images/why.gif)

-Well, in this example we are only modifying the Theme part of the Tailwindcss configuration, but there are [plenty more options](https://tailwindcss.com/docs/configuration) in that configuration.
+In this example, we are only modifying the theme part of the Tailwind configuration, but there are [plenty more options](https://tailwindcss.com/docs/configuration) in that configuration.

-Imagine you created a [Tailwindcss plugin](https://tailwindcss.com/docs/plugins) which adds your own Design Components and CSS utilities.
+Imagine you created a [Tailwind plugin](https://tailwindcss.com/docs/plugins) which adds your own Design Components and CSS utilities.
 These plugins can [have options](https://tailwindcss.com/docs/plugins#exposing-options) too.

-So, with the exposed solution you can modify all these possible configurations and options and see the result directly on the fly.
+So, with the solution laid out here, you can modify all these possible configurations and options and see the results immediately.

-Also, you can use the created service to directly save the configuration on your database, by user or customer to later retrieve it during the deployment process or for any other purpose you need.
+Also, you can use the service created to directly save the configuration in your database (by user or customer) to later retrieve it during the deployment process or for any other purpose you need.

+Ready to get started?
+All the [working code is available here](https://github.com/tajespasarela/tailwind-editor).
+Please, feel free to open issues and give feedback.
+Also, if you find it useful, a star would be much appreciated 😉.